 A couple of weeks ago, I suggested to a job-hunting client that she spend a few minutes every day sending herself some self-kindness.
 She looked at me a bit skeptically.
-“How will this help me get a job?” she asked.
+"How will this help me get a job?" she asked.
+Good question.

 When you're focused on improving your career situation, taking time to be gentle and understanding towards yourself probably isn't a top priority.
 However, the truth is that self-kindness has a positive impact on every stage of the career transition process.

 Read on to see how it can improve your confidence, motivation, creativity, and even your resume-writing skills.
 Then you'll learn a four-step process for building your own self-kindness habit.